Native Element

 Role

-- Required: Screen reader user is confined inside a modal, communicating an alert/modal is present
+Required: Screen reader user is confined inside the alert, communicating an alert is present

 Groupings